-Under the terms of the ARO-LPA Agreement, the Company has granted a worldwide, exclusive license to ARO-LPA.
-The collaboration between the Company and Amgen is governed by a joint research committee comprised of an equal number of representatives from each party; however, Amgen has the final decision making authority regarding ARO-LPA in this committee.
+Under the terms of the ARO-LPA (AMG 890) Agreement, the Company has granted a worldwide, exclusive license to ARO-LPA (AMG 890).
+The collaboration between the Company and Amgen is governed by a joint research committee comprised of an equal number of representatives from each party; however, Amgen has the final decision making authority regarding ARO-LPA (AMG 890) in this committee.
 The Company is also responsible for assisting Amgen in the oversight of certain development and manufacturing activities, most of which are to be covered at Amgen's cost.
-The Company has determined that the significant deliverables under the ARO-LPA Agreement include the license and the oversight of certain of the development and manufacturing activities.
-The Company also determined that, pursuant to the accounting guidance governing revenue recognition on multiple element arrangements, the license and collective undelivered activities and services do not have standalone value due to the specialized nature of the activities and services to be provided by the Company will recognize revenue on a straight-line basis from November 18, 2016 (the Hart-Scott-Rodino clearance date) through October 31, 2017, which is the date where the significant development and manufacturing related deliverables are anticipated to be completed.
+The Company has determined that the significant deliverables under the ARO-LPA (AMG 890) Agreement include the license and the oversight of certain of the development and manufacturing activities.
+The Company also determined that, pursuant to the accounting guidance governing revenue recognition on multiple element arrangements, the license and collective undelivered activities and services do not have standalone value due to the specialized nature of the activities and services to be provided by the Company.
+Therefore, the deliverables are not separable and, accordingly, the license and undelivered services are being treated as a single unit of accounting.
+The Company recognized revenue on a straight-line basis from November 18, 2016 (the Hart-Scott-Rodino clearance date) through October 31, 2017, which is the date where the significant development and manufacturing related deliverables were completed.
 The Company received the upfront payment of \$30 million due under this agreement in November 2016.
-The initial \$30 million payment was recorded as Deferred Revenue, and \$3.7 million of this was amortized into Revenue in the current period.
+The initial \$30 million payment was recorded as Deferred Revenue, and \$2.7 million of this was amortized into Revenue during the three months ended December 31, 2017.
+During the three months ended December 31, 2017.